-Participants who received at least one dose of CAB-LA or RPV-LA can register to Step 4 immediately or within 4 weeks (28 days) following their

-Step 2, week 52 visit.
+Participants in Step 2 who need to transition to Step 4 received at least one dose of CAB-LA or RPV-LA can register to Step 4 immediately or within 4 weeks (28 days) following their most recent Step 2, week 52 visit.
 Follow-up within Step 2 after the last injection will count towards follow-up in Step 4.